gudberg/ReactButton/README.md

-# react-button
+# neat-react-button
-React-button is a button component that makes button creation a breeze
+neat-react-button is a button component that makes button creation a breeze

 ## Installation
 ``yarn add neat-react-button``